bwlewis/doRedis/README.md

 * A _loop iteration_ is the foreach expression together with a single loop parameter value.
 * A _task_ is a collection of loop iterations.
-* For a given foreach expression, a _job_ is the collection of tasks that make up the full set of loop iterations.
+* Given a foreach expression, a _job_ is the collection of tasks that make up the full set of loop iterations.
 * A _work queue_ is a collection of of any number of _tasks_ associated with number of _jobs_ submitted by one or more master R processes.

 The "jobs" parameter above in  the `redisWorker` and `registerDoRedis` function names a Redis key used to transfer data between master and worker processes.
 Think of this name as a reference to a work queue.
 The master places tasks into the queue, worker R processes pull tasks out of the queue and then return their results to an associated result queue.

 The doRedis parallel  backend supports dynamic pools of back-end workers.
 New